 YOUR CONFERENCE LEADER

-Your conference leader for “Independent Contractor or Full-Time Employee Classification: DOL & IRS Requirements, FLSA Rules for Using Unpaid Interns, and the Withdrawal of the DOL Administrator’s Interpretation on Misclassification” is Melissa Fleischer, attorney at law.
+Your conference leader for “Exempt or Non-Exempt Worker Classification: What the FLSA Requires" is Melissa Fleischer, attorney at law.
 Ms. Fleischer is a management-side employment attorney with 20 years of experience representing clients in employment law discrimination litigation as well as providing preventive counseling and training on workplace issues.
-HR Learning Center, LLC offers training seminars, webinars, and consulting on a wide range of workplace and human resources issues.
+HR Learning Center, LLC offers training seminars, webinars, and consulting on workplace and human resources issues.
 She is also a frequent speaker on a wide range of employment law topics including: workplace investigations, anti-harassment training, FMLA and ADA training, workplace violence prevention, etc. Ms. Fleischer earned her J.D. degree from the George Washington University School of Law.

 EducationAdminWebAdvisor.com QUALITY COMMITMENT